 Take a paper bag, decorate it with windows, doors, and a roof.
 Paint it, use stickers – whatever you’d like.
 Open the bag up, (optional: put a little crumpled paper in the bottom to help it stand), fold over the top to close it, staple it if you’d like.
 Kindergarten Connection and Preschool Crafts add paper roofs, as did my co-teacher in her sample.

 Cardboard Stand-Up Houses

 Idea from Teach Preschool.
 Cut house shapes from cardboard, then have the children decorate.
 The houses have slits cut in the bottom so you can insert a crossbar that helps them to stand.
 In their example, they use cardboard that’s white one on one side.
-I wonder whether you could paint one side white or glue on white paper if you only had brown cardboard.
+If you have brown cardboard, it might be possible to paint one side white or glue on white paper to make it easier to decorate.

 Add paper roofs and glue on cut-out pictures of doors and windows.
 [We got this idea for this from Learn with Play at Home.]

 You can build simple houses with graham crackers and royal icing, then decorate as much (or as little) as you want.
 If your children are 5 or under, you’ll want to assemble the house in advance and just let them decorate.
 Older kids can help with assembly.
 Here are instructions and recipes for a smaller house and a larger house.